particle-iot/docs/src/content/reference/firmware.md

 ##### @FW_VER@0.7.0if
 **Note:** The following is not applicable for 0.7.0, please see above.
 ##### @FW_VER@0.7.0endif
-The easiest way to downgrade from a System Firmware Version @FW_VER@ is to use the Particle CLI with a single command.
-You will first put the Tinker back on the device, then downgrade the System Firmware.
+The easiest way to downgrade from a Device OS Version @FW_VER@ is to use the Particle CLI with a single command.
+You will first put the Tinker back on the device, then downgrade the Device OS.
 Running the commands in this order prevents the device from automatically re-upgrading (based on user app version dependencies) after downgrading.
 This will **require a CLI version associated with your desired default firmware**.
 To determine which version to use, click on the default version desired in the table under [Programming and Debugging Notes](#programming-and-debugging-notes) and refer to the CLI version required in **The easy local method using Particle CLI** section.

 If you have the [Particle CLI](/guide/tools-and-features/cli) installed already, you can install a specific version like v1.16.0 with the following command `sudo npm update -g particle-cli@v1.16.0` (note: you can try without sudo first if you wish).
 Replace v1.16.0 with your desired version.

-To downgrade system firmware, make sure the device is in [DFU mode](/photon/modes/#selecting-various-modes-dfu-mode-device-firmware-upgrade) (flashing yellow LED) and run these commands in order:
+To downgrade Device OS, make sure the device is in [DFU mode](/photon/modes/#selecting-various-modes-dfu-mode-device-firmware-upgrade) (flashing yellow LED) and run these commands in order:

 ```
 Downgrading from @FW_VER@ to current default firmware